 Day 7 Lunch: Leftover Asian Noodle Bowl

-Take your prepped food container out of the fridge in the morning and take it with you.
+Take your prepped food container out of the fridge in the morning and bring it with you.
 Reheat your lunch in a microwave or enjoy the cold Asian noodles as they are!

 Day 7 Dinner: Powerhouse Bowl